 Statement of Purpose

-The International Prize ($50,000) will be awarded to an organization or national entity that has made a significant and measurable contribution to increasing literacy levels.
-This award may be given to any organization that is based in a country outside the United States.
+The International Prize ($50,000) is awarded for a significant and measurable contribution to increasing literacy levels to an organization that is based outside the United States.

 “Thomas Jefferson, the Library of Congress’s spiritual founder, wrote of the pursuit of happiness.
 I like to think that literacy is fundamental to that pursuit.
 So many doors are closed to those who cannot read.
 Everyone in this world has a right to happiness and with that comes the right to read.” —Carla Hayden, Librarian of Congress (October 27, 2016)

 By recognizing current achievements, the awards seek to enable organizations, foundations and other private sector groups to strengthen their involvement in literacy and reading promotion and to encourage collaboration with like-minded organizations.